lite-xl/lite-xl.github.io/docs/developer-guide/views-toolbarview.md

 end
 ```

-### Creating the view
+## Create the view

-The code below creates an instance of our custom Toolbar View, inherits the ToolbarView super-constructor,
+Next we create an instance of our custom toolbar View, make it inherit the ToolbarView super-constructor,
-specifies the desired icon font and assigns the icons to their respective commands.
+specify the desired icon font and assign the icons to their respective commands.

 ```lua
 local ToolBar = ToolbarView:extend()